Paul’s Clever Comebacks in 1 Corinthians 11 (Series Part 2)

 “Now concerning the matters about which you wrote: ‘It is well for a man not to touch a woman.'”—1 Corinthians 7:1.

 Two points are worth mentioning here.
-First, we see again that Paul is, at least in part, responding to a now-lost letter the Corinthians wrote to him.
-Second, “It is well for a man not to touch a woman” being a Corinthian idea is evident from the way Paul proceeds in the rest of the chapter to correct how strict adherence to such a rule would undermine the community.
+First, we see again that Paul is, at least in part, responding to a now-lost letter the Corinthians wrote.
+Second, “It is well for a man not to touch a woman,” being a Corinthian idea, is evident from the way Paul proceeds in the rest of the chapter to correct how strict adherence to such a rule would undermine the community.

 Below are some other instances of Corinthian phrases in the letter: